Assign to Google Classroom

 Doctors who removed the nail at Boston's Massachusetts General Hospital described the case in the New England Journal of Medicine.

-"When you looked at him, all you saw was the back end of the nail," said Dr. Wael Asaad.
-It was in his right eye.
-Asaad is a neurosurgeon who is now at Rhode Island Hospital and Brown University.
+"When you looked at him, all you saw was the back end of the nail" in his right eye, said Dr. Wael Asaad, a neurosurgeon now at Rhode Island Hospital and Brown University.

 It happened about two years ago and the man wasn't identified.

-Doctors couldn't tell how long the nail was or its path.
-Radiologist Dr. Rajiv Gupta used a new type of CT scanner so he could get detailed images.
+Doctors couldn't tell how long the nail was or its path, so radiologist Dr. Rajiv Gupta used a new type of CT scanner to get detailed images.

 "It reached almost to the tip of the other eye and the brain.
 It was a very long nail," he said.

 The good news was that it had not penetrated the globe of the eye, but was to one side.